 Community Youth Programs

-Portland Audubon’s new TALON program provides training and employment for young adults ages 16-22 as they learn to Teach, Advocate, Lead, Observe and Nurture – skills that will help them excel in conservation-related professions.
+The Audubon Society of Portland's TALON program provides training and employment for young adults ages 16-20 as they learn to Teach, Advocate, Lead, Observe and Nurture – skills that will help them excel in conservation-related professions.
 Based out of our Eastside Branch at Leach Botanical Garden, TALON aims to reach diverse cultural and ethnic communities living in East Multnomah County.

 TALON members participate in a 10-week training program that provides a foundation in local natural history, environmental science, and local and regional conservation issues.
 Each participant is then placed in a summer apprenticeship position in Portland Audubon’s education, conservation, wildlife rehabilitation or nature sanctuary programs.

-We are excited to report that we’ve secured funding for the program’s first two years thanks to support from East Multnomah Soil and Water Conservation and the Spirit Mountain Community Fund, as well as matching funds from John Gray via the Oregon Community Foundation.
+We are excited to report that we’ve secured funding for the program’s first two years thanks to support from East Multnomah Soil and Water Conservation, the Spirit Mountain Community Fund and Toyota TogetherGreen, as well as matching funds from John Gray via the Oregon Community Foundation.

 To reach students who have limited access to environmental education, Portland Audubon has partnered with local organizations to provide free summer camps in a variety of Portland-metro neighborhoods.
 These programs have brought hands-on, nature-based education to hundreds of children.